BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 ---

 # Overview #
-Welcome to project Eye Pulse where you can have experiment with eye blink detection in REAL TIME!!.
-This project uses a pair of Micro:Bit and Neuro:Bit.
-We will utilze muscle movenemnt from your eyes and EOG filtering to catch your eyeblinks!!
+Welcome to Project Eye Pulse!
+Here, you can experiment with real-time eye blink detection.
+This project utilizes a pair of Micro:Bit and Neuro:Bit devices, leveraging muscle movements around your eyes and EOG (Electrooculography) filtering to detect blinks.

 ## Check supplies ##
-For this project, you would need following material
+To get started with this project, you will need the following materials:

 1. Micro:bit
 2. Neuro:bit